Rent To Own Pros and Cons | Is It Worth It?

 Important note: Not all rent to own agreements permit renovations.
 Some contracts include restrictions against renovations or require the landlord/seller’s approval for any modifications.
 Always confirm your renovation rights in writing before signing and make sure the agreement clearly outlines what improvements are allowed, who approves them, and how added value will be recognized.

 If you are newly self-employed, a recent immigrant, or recovering from a bruised credit score, traditional banks will often reject your mortgage application—even if you possess the cash flow to support the monthly carrying costs.
-Rent to own buys you a defined runway (usually 1 to 3 years) to build a rock-solid credit profile and declare two years of consistent tax returns, all while already living in your future home.
+Traditional underwriting requires two years of stable tax returns (T1 Generals and Notices of Assessment).
+Rent to own buys you a defined runway (usually 1 to 3 years) to build a rock-solid credit profile and declare those two years of consistent tax returns — all while you’re making monthly rent payments and securing the right to own the home at the eventual purchase price agreed to at the beginning.

 Before We Look at the Risks